benphamdev/BankingApp/README.md

 4. Set up the database:

     - Create a MySQL database named `banking_app`.
-    - Update the database configuration in the `application.properties` file located in the `src/main/resources` directory.
+    - Update the database configuration in the `application-dev.yml` file located in the `src/main/resources` directory.
 Set the `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password` properties according to your database configuration.

 5. Run the application:

     ```bash